Prostate Problems Erectile Disfunction

 The Future of Non-Surgical BPH Treatment

-PEMF therapy represents a paradigm shift in how we approach enlarged prostate treatment.
-Rather than simply managing symptoms with drugs or destroying tissue with surgery, electromagnetic therapy offers a restorative approach that:
+PEMF therapy represents a potential shift in how we might approach enlarged prostate treatment.
+Rather than simply managing symptoms with drugs or destroying tissue with surgery, electromagnetic therapy offers a potentially restorative approach that:

 - Preserves natural tissue and function